blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ***

 ## Step 5 - RECOMMENDED - Remove the `.dingo` Database and Resync Mithril Snapshot
-Since Dingo is under active development it is recommended during upgrading to delete database and start fresh.
+Since Dingo is under active development, it is recommended during upgrades to delete database and start fresh.

 ### Step 5.1 - Delete the `.dingo` Database
 > 💡 To view hidden files and double-check path run: